ansible-collections/microsoft.ad/README.md

 ## Publishing New Version

-The current process for publishing new versions of the Windows Core Collection is manual, and requires a user who has access to the `ansible` namespace on Ansible Galaxy and Automation Hub to publish the build artifact.
+The current process for publishing new versions of the Microsoft AD Collection is done through a tagged release which triggers a Zuul run.
+Before the tag is set, the following steps must be done.

 * Update `galaxy.yml` with the new version for the collection.
 * Update the `CHANGELOG`: